henrypp/chrlauncher/bin/Readme.txt

 /wait - start browser only when check/download/install update complete

 Supported browser:
-- Launcher - Chromium and their clones (like Google Chrome, Yandex Browser and other legitimate trojans!).
+- as launcher - Chromium based (like Google Chrome, Opera, Yandex Browser, Vivaldi, etc.) and Firefox based (Mozilla Firefox, Basilisk, Pale Moon, Waterfox, etc.)
-- Updater - Chromium only.
+- as updater - Chromium only

 Flash Player:
 chrlauncher has feature for use portable Flash Player PPAPI.